TrinityJayd/StudyTrack/README.md

  - The time left they need to study for
  - The date they last studied

+The program also makes use of a custom class library that deals with all module calculations as well as validation.

 ### Built With

   - C#